3liz/lizmap-import-module/README.md

-* If the import type is configured as `upsert`, the data from the CSV file which are in conflicts will be used to **update** the table data with the new values instead of inserting new objects.
-The data not already present in the table will stil be insert from the CSV to the table.
+* If the import type is configured as `upsert`, the data from the CSV file which are in conflicts will be used to **update** the table data with the new values instead of inserting new objects (only if the new data is different from the table data).
+  The data which are not already present in the table will still be inserted from the CSV to the table.
-  Conflicts are detected thanks to the list of fields configured to check for duplicates.
+  **Conflicts** are detected thanks to the list of fields configured to check for duplicates.
   These fields are defined in the column `duplicate_check_fields` of the configuration table (see below)

-* If the import type is configured as `update`, data will be updated based on the field configured in the `unique_id_field` parameter (see below)
+* If the import type is configured as `update`, data will be updated based on the field configured in the `unique_id_field` parameter (see below) only if the CSV data is different from the table data.
+  This way, if you import multiple times the same CSV file, the update will be done only the first time.
+  If some unique ID are not found in the target table, the import will be **canceled**

 ![sub-dock interface](media/import_duplicate_table.jpg)